 Make sure that before you choose an approach, you keep in mind that if you have a broad topic, your audience will expect ongoing content that covers a wide variety of subjects.

 Your consumer interested in learning about diets will be disappointed if they land on your site and see nothing about low carb because you are too bogged down in writing about fasting, calories and plant-based diets.

 You must be able to plan strategically with your content and keep it up to date.
 So, if it is too overwhelming to meet all their needs, consider narrowing down a bit so that you can deliver content that meets the needs of all your readers consistently.

 Profitability is on everyone’s mind when they are just starting a new business branch online.
 You want the money to start flowing fast, and lots of it!
 There are a few different ways you can measure the profit potential of a niche.

 First, digital products can be lucrative.
 They are the kind of product a customer can get instantly by clicking a buy button and downloading directly to their computer to consume.

 Tangible products are another area of profitability.
-In the fitness niche, for example, you might have digital courses that teach people how to exercise and eliminate fat and get toned.
-Still, more money comes in the form of commissions from the promotion of machines they will be using, protein powder, calipers to measure fat, scales and more.
+For example, in the fitness niche, you might have digital courses that teach people how to exercise and eliminate fat and get toned.
+Still, more money comes in commissions from the promotion of machines they will be using, protein powder, callipers to measure fat, scales and more.

 Look at price points and frequency of purchases, too.
 Whenever you find a program that the consumer will be renewing monthly or annually, this provides even more profit potential for you to consider.

-With pricing, you might instinctively worry about promoting high ticket items, but you would have to sell fewer of them to equal the volume of sales you would need of a small commission item.
+With pricing, you might instinctively worry about promoting high ticket items, but you would have to sell fewer of them to equal the sales volume you would need of a small commission item.